What is a Neighbourhood Plan?

 This means that the Local Planning Authority are obliged by law to consider the Neighbourhood Plan.
 As a mechanism to influence the places and spaces we live in, Christchurch Town Council has set out on this journey.

-The Neighbourhood Plan shall cover the whole of the Town Council jurisdiction and all 5 Wards across Christchurch.
-This means that the policies shall have a bearing on each area and community in Christchurch ensuring that matters such as highways, heritage, design, green spaces and parks meet sustainable goals for shaping how Christchurch looks in the future.
+The Neighbourhood Plan covers the whole of the Town Council jurisdiction and all 5 Wards across Christchurch.
+This means that the policies will have a bearing on each area and community in Christchurch ensuring that matters such as highways, heritage, design, green spaces and parks meet sustainable goals for shaping how Christchurch looks in the future.